chathura-de-silva/E-Commerce-Platform/docs/README.md

 * A directory for storing static assets such as images, CSS files, and other resources used in the static directory.

 * Static directory included category-images,product-images,subcategory-images folders.
 Images for related functions are included in these files separately.
-All the styles are included in the `style.css` file.

 * In this `requirements.txt` file, all the required modules are included